Second law of thermodynamics in closed quantum many-body systems: Quantum macroscopic entropy density

 Here, $\ket{\Phi}_{r,r'}$ is one of the Bell states on sites $r$ and $r'$, such as $\ket{\Phi}_{r,r'} = \frac{1}{\sqrt{2}} (\ket{0}_r \ket{1}_{r'} -\ket{1}_r \ket{0}_{r'})$, and the addition of sites, $2j-1-2M_L$ and $2j+2M_L$, is defined modulo $L$.

 The reduced density matrix of $\rho_L$ on any subset with a diameter less than $4M_{L}$ is maximally mixed, and hence $\rho_{\infty|\ell}^{(k)}=(I/2)^{\otimes \Cell}$ holds because of $\ell \ll 4M_{L}$.
 From Proposition~\ref{proposition:Equiv_rho^red}, this implies that $(\rho_L)_{L\in\mathbb{N}}$ represents iMATE at infinite temperature $\beta=0$ (for any Hamiltonian).
-In addition, its quantum macroscopic entropy density is given by $\log 2$, which coincides with thermodynamic entropy density.
+In addition, it is a locally uniform macroscopic state, and its quantum macroscopic entropy density is given by $\log 2$, which coincides with thermodynamic entropy density.
 On the other hand, the half-chain entanglement entropy density of $\rho_L$ is given by $(8M_{L}/L)\log 2$, which becomes zero as $L\to\infty$ and does not agree with thermodynamic entropy density. \end{example}

-This example and the above discussion show that the entanglement entropy for $1\ll \ell\ll L$ can detect nonthermality of a pure state, while the half-chain entanglement cannot in general.
+This example and the above discussion show that for locally uniform macroscopic states the entanglement entropy for $1\ll \ell\ll L$ can detect nonthermality of a pure state, while the half-chain entanglement cannot in general.